-- The NHS-funded nursing care single band rate for year starting 1 April 2024 is £235.88 a week.
-If you moved into a nursing home before 1 October 2007 and are on the high band, it is £324.50 a week. - The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (and associated tools) was updated to align with the Health and Care Act 2022.
-A key change is that Clinical Commissioning Groups have been replaced by Integrated Care Boards.
+- The NHS-funded nursing care single band rate for the year starting 1 April 2025 is £254.06 a week.
+If you moved into a nursing home before 1 October 2007 and are on the high band, it is £349.50 a week. - December 2023 The Department of Health and Social Care published guidance: Dealing with requests for an assessment of previously unassessed periods of care from 1 April 2012.
+This looks at whether people should have received NHS CHC for past periods of care.